THOMPSON CIGAR MAKES A VISIT TO CUBA!

 Per the FDA's minimum age requirement, for tobacco purchase, your age will be verified based on the current legislation in your billing address location.

-All references to "mild", "medium" and "full" are only descriptors of flavor profile.
+All references to "smooth", "medium" and "full" are only descriptors of flavor profile.
 No cigar should be considered to have a modified risk of harm, as compared to any other cigar, based on its flavor profile.

 Thompson does not sell cigars to retailers of tobacco products nor does it otherwise sell or ship cigars on a wholesale basis.
 All cigars sold by Thompson are intended for personal consumption by its customers and resale thereof is strictly prohibited.